Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Export Containers Affected Components/README.md

-# Microsoft Defender for Containers - Export affected components form Azure policy via Api calls
+# Export affected components - Microsoft Defender for Containers

 **Author: Shay Amar**

+## Overview

+This script will allow you to export all the affected components from the Defenender for Containers, based on a specific recommendation by setting the policy definition ID.

 ## Description